Loading...

 How to consume Pineapple (Extra Sweet) without glucose spikes

-Pair pineapple with a source of protein, such as Greek yogurt or cottage cheese.
-Protein helps slow down the absorption of sugar.
+Consume pineapple with a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts, to slow down the absorption of sugar.

 Add Healthy Fats